 NCLEX-PN Passing Standard

 The NCSBN Board of Directors voted in December 2013 to raise the passing standard for the NCLEX-PN.
 The passing standard was revised from -0.27 to -0.21 logits.
 The passing standard was implemented April 1, 2014 in conjunction with the 2014 NCLEX-PN Test Plan.
-The new standard will remain in effect through March 31, 2017.

 - Candidate Ability - The level of entry-level nursing knowledge, skills and abilities that the candidate has.